The impact you have made in my life is immeasurable. Without this gift, I likeIy would not have had the means to finish my education

 Scholarships

 The Call to Action Scholarship Program offers eligible students unparalleled assistance so they can achieve their academic goals.
-The need-based scholarship funds the full cost of attendance for four years ($25,000 maximum annually) at non-profit, regionally accredited public universities and colleges in Utah, Idaho, Iowa, and Colorado.
+The need-based scholarship funds the full cost of attendance for four years ($25,000 maximum annually) at non-profit, regionally accredited public universities and colleges in Arizona, Colorado, Idaho, Iowa, Nevada, and Utah.*

 In addition to financial aid, our Scholars receive access to mentorship, academic counseling, leadership development, and personal and professional support.

-Since 2007, we have awarded over $7 million in scholarships to students throughout the State of Utah.
+Since 2007, we have awarded over $7 million in scholarships to students in need.

 Frequently Asked Questions (FAQs)